prisma/prisma1/content/04-Reference/01-Basics/03-Console.md

 ### Project names and aliases

 Project names can contain **alphanumeric characters and spaces** and need to start with an uppercase letter.
-They can contain **maximally 64 characters**.
+They can contain **at most 64 characters**.

 *Project names are unique on an account level.*